What next for Wanlockhead?

 The first main survey question asked people to say the relative importance of eight issues and opportunities for the local community.
 Landscape and wildlife came out top, followed by transport, facilities and services (for example, schools, healthcare and play parks), and housing.

-Remember that there were only a handful of responses from people younger than 45, who often place greater importance on things like jobs, money and climate change.
+The interactive graphic below shows the relative scoring for each of the issues.
+Remember that there were fewer responses from people younger than 45, who often place greater importance on things like jobs, money and climate change.

 GOOD THINGS ABOUT WANLOCKHEAD